NOAA-GSL/GeoFLOW/docs/doxy/user_configuration.md

   The configuration parameters for each type of terrain may be determined directly from he code; they will be documented later.
   Valid terrain "name"'s currently available are provided here for each grid type.
-Note that currently, the terrain code still needs to be written, as it's currently stubbed out.
+Note that the terrain code still needs to be written for spherical grids, as it's currently stubbed out.

   | grid type       | "name" parameter     |   description   |
   |-----------------|----------------------|-----------------|